 7. Attacks were stopped before data was encrypted in 25% of cases

-Sophos found that around one quarter of attacks were blocked before the malware managed to encrypt data.
+In 2020, Sophos found that around one-quarter of attacks were blocked before the malware managed to encrypt data.
 This is good news for those businesses but not so for the other 75 percent.
 Companies in Turkey, Spain, and Italy fared better, thwarting 51 percent, 44 percent, and 38 percent of attacks respectively.

 8. One quarter of US organizations paid the ransom

 So what about ransom payments?
 25% of US firms that suffered a ransomware attack paid the amount demanded.
-This number was just above the global average, but was more than six times higher than the figure in Spain (four percent), where firms are the least likely to pay up.
+This number was just above the global average but was more than six times higher than the figure in Spain (four percent), where firms are the least likely to pay up.
 In 2021, global averages revealed that companies were choosing to pay ransoms around 6% more than the year before.

 9. US companies paid an average of $620,000 in remediation costs